 Stormwater is rain or snow melt that does not soak into the ground.
 In a natural environment with trees, shrubs and tall grasses, water does soak in and is used by vegetation or slowly enters streams as groundwater.
 This natural process also filters the water.
 In our built environment with impervious surfaces such as parking lots, roads, roof tops and even lawns, water is collected rapidly by our stormwater systems and conveyed quickly to streams.
 Dirt and gravel roads are also a major sources of sediment and other pollutants in rural areas.
 Stormwater is a problem for two reasons.
 One is volume—rapid runoff causes localized flooding and erodes and destabilizes stream channels.
 The other is that is carries pollutants to the streams such as phosphorus (the major contributor to algae blooms in Lake Champlain), bacteria, hydrocarbons and more.
 According to the Lake Champlain Basin Program, one acre of developed land typically sends three times as much phosphorus to the lake as one acre of agricultural land.

-The Friends puruse a number of different projects in order to reduce the problems caused by both the quantity and quality of stormwater runoff.
+FWR pursues a number of different approaches to reducing the problems caused by both the quantity and quality of stormwater runoff.

 You can do a lot on your property as well!
-Check out our Private Roads page.
+Check out our Landowner Resources page.